bioinf-mcb/MANIAC/README.md

 # MANIAC

-Snakemake workflow for computation of average nucleotide identity with the use of MMseqs2 optimized for phages.
+### What is MANIAC?
+MANIAC stands for **M**Mseqs2-based **A**verage **N**ucleotide **I**dentity **A**ccurate **C**alculator.
+It is a bioinformatic pipeline, written using SnakeMake, for rapid and accurate calculation of average nucleotide identity (ANI) and Alignment Fraction (AF) between viral genomes.
+The goal of MANIAC is to provide a user-friendly and efficient tool for researchers in genomics, bioinformatics, and virology.

+### Features
+- High throughput: MANIAC can efficiently process large datasets (thousands) of viral genomes.
+- Accurate: Uses MMseqs2 to ensure accurate calculation of average nucleotide identity (ANI) and alignment fraction (AF).
+- Comprehensive: Provides analysis at both nucleotide and amino-acid level.
+- User-friendly: Easy-to-use Snakemake workflow.
+- Reproducible: Conda-based installation support ensures reproducibility.

+### Prerequisities (to be verified)
+- mmseqs2
+- snakemake
+- biopython=1.79
+- pathlib=1.0.1
+- pandas

-### Installation and execution (Mac OS X & Linux)
+### Installation (Mac OS X & Linux)

 #### Clone repository and install dependencies **(not tested)**.
 First clone the Github directory
 ```
 git clone https://github.com/bioinf-mcb/MANIAC
 ```
-Then create a conda environment with required dependencies
+Then create a conda environment with required dependencies, activate it and install the dependencies.
 ```
 conda create --name maniac
 conda activate maniac